 Bushtits are a common visitor to the southern Pacific Northwest coastal region year round.
 Bushtits are one of the few songbirds that really have no particular song, however, when threatened, flocks have been observed emitting a sharp, shrill trilling sound which serves to confuse any potential predator as to the location of individual members.

 Because of their voracious appetites for such destructive insects as aphids, whiteflies, and spider mites, an invasion of Bushtits should be welcomed by any gardener.
 Very few organic methods of pest elimination are as efficient as these wonderful, active, little birds!

 A small gray bird of western North America.
-The common Bushtit is 11 cm long, and ranges from southern coast of British Columbia to Guatemala.
-This tiny, drab bird is common in oak scrub, chaparral and juniper woodlands, as well as in wooded forests, suburbs and parks of the pacific coast.
+The common Bushtit is 11 cm long and ranges from the southern coast of British Columbia to Guatemala.
+This tiny, drab bird is common in oak scrub, chaparral, and juniper woodlands, as well as in wooded forests, suburbs, and parks of the Pacific coast.

 The design of its nest is a wonderful weaving of fine fibers, spider webs, mosses, and lichens which look just like an old sock hanging in a tree.
 There is some evidence of communal nesting by Bushtits, but it is rare when it happens, the helpers at the nest are usually adult males.
 During nesting season, flocks separate, and loose territories are set up, although they appear to tolerate other Bushtits within their territories.
 Both members of the pair help build the nest.